samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 );
 ```

 Done!
 You just finished migrating from Redux to the React Context API.
-If you run you app now, you will see that the whole thing is working just like before.
+If you run your app now, you will see that the whole thing is working just like before.
 The difference now is that your app is not using Redux more.

 {% include tweet_quote.html quote_text = "The new React Context API s a great alternative to Redux in small React applications." %}